 “Yes, thank you.
 I’ll have a cup of water.
 Cool, please.”

-of the divan in an easy pose, her back against the rounded arm,
+at the end of the divan in an easy pose, her back against the rounded arm,

 her head leaning lazily on her hand.
 She had taken off her suit coat, and

 now he could see she wore no stiff stays under the white silk blouse, those

 torturous undergarments that mutilated a woman’s natural curves.
 She wore

 no jewelry save a filigreed gold locket hanging between shapely breasts,

 and it was only when she was opening the second of the two cases holding

 the skeleton that he saw she wore a simple gold wedding band.
 He could

-see now where she had meticulously pieced together the shattered bones of the apelike
+see now where she had meticulously pieced together the shattered bones

-to hear it.
+don’t wish to hear it.
 But perhaps your ‘pulp fiction’ readers will.
 I

 can tell you it’s a story of our world—a true story, one that will rival